205–1 Operations assessed for risks related to corruption

 205–2 Communication and training in anti-corruption policies and procedures

-Boliden’s line managers are responsible for making the Code of Conduct, the Anti Corruption, and competition policy known, promoting and monitoring compliance within their respective organizations and to their respective counterparties.
-All managers and other employees, whose work involves more regular external contacts with business partners, in particular with competitors, suppliers, customers, or agents, are subject to anti-corruption and competition training appropriate for their area of responsibility, starting with the Management Development Programme – a training programme for Boliden’s top 130 managers, including top management.
-All white-collar employees must carry out mandatory e-learning training sessions from time to time in the fields of anti-corruption and anti-bribery.
-The learning courses are normally offered in Swedish, Norwegian, Finnish, and English, depending on where the participants are based.
-During 2017, Boliden has updated its anti corruption policy and guidelines in order to make them even more user friendly.
-The launch of the new policy which is subject to board approval, is planned to the beginning of 2018, with renewed training sessions and e-learning to follow.
+Boliden’s line managers are responsible for making the Code of Conduct, the Anti -Corruption and Competition policy known, and for promoting and monitoring compliance within their respective organizations and to their respective counterparties.
+All managers and other employees whose work involves more regular external contacts with business partners, in particular with competitors, suppliers, customers, or agents, are subject to anti-corruption and competition training appropriate for their area of responsibility.
+All white-collar employees can carry out e-learning training sessions from time to time in the fields of anti-corruption and anti-bribery, and during the year 2,063 employees were offered the chance to participate in an e-learning course in this subject.
+The courses are normally offered in Swedish, Norwegian, Finnish, and English, depending on where the participants are based.

 205–3 Confirmed incidents of corruption and actions taken

 Boliden has a whistle-blower function that can be used to report suspected cases of economic crime anonymously in order to discover potential misconduct.